Bioethics on Film

-For any clinical or non-clinical department, we can offer a screening and panel discussion on any of the films listed here.
-An email discussion of the issues raised in these films can also be coordinated for small groups who view these after hours at home.
+For any clinical or non-clinical department, we can offer a screening and panel discussion on bioethics films.
+For a complete list of films available for screening, please contact the program director.
+An e-mail discussion of the issues raised in these films can also be coordinated for small groups who view the films after hours at home.

 Listed in alphabetical order, this list of films is the Program Director's picks.
 This list will be revised and expanded periodically